Skip to content

-for the Period Ended December 31, 2024
+for the Period Ended December 31, 2025

 Introduction

 A well-managed endowment fund is a cornerstone of financial stability and long-term success for any institution of higher education.
-At Pratt, the endowment plays a vital role in advancing our mission, providing critical resources that enhance the student experience, supporting faculty excellence, and maintaining and improving our facilities.
+At Pratt Institute, the endowment plays a vital role in advancing our mission, providing critical resources that enhance the student experience, supporting faculty excellence, and maintaining and improving our facilities.
 By generating a reliable stream of income, the endowment ensures that we can continue to offer competitive scholarships, attract and retain exceptional faculty, and sustain a learning environment that fosters creativity, innovation, and academic excellence.

 A strong and well-managed endowment also enhances the college’s liquidity, allowing us to maintain a favorable bond rating and secure financing at competitive rates.
 This financial strength provides long-term stability, enabling strategic investments in cutting-edge programs, expanded student opportunities, and our commitment to social justice and sustainability.
 Through the continued generosity of our donors, the endowment strengthens our ability to adapt, grow, and lead in an ever-evolving educational landscape.

-Fiscal Year 2024 Gifts to the Endowment
+Fiscal Year 2025 Gifts to the Endowment

 A Board Mandate: Reducing Fossil Fuel Exposure in the Portfolio

 In fulfilling its mission to achieve the highest risk-adjusted returns, Pratt has also sought, where possible and advisable, to align our investments with our shared institutional values, including long-term environmental sustainability.
 A decade ago, in response to the existential threat of climate chaos, the Board of Trustees decided to dramatically reduce our fossil fuel exposure.
-We believed that such divestment was both a moral imperative and financially wise.
-This commitment has, in fact, very modestly improved our returns over the past decade, and we believe it will protect us from serious financial risk as the climate crisis worsens and a global shift toward a clean energy future accelerates.
-In addition, the Investment Committee has sought to make investments in social goods, such as affordable housing and renewable energy, where we believed that we could achieve market returns.
-This approach not only upholds our fiduciary responsibility but also positions our portfolio to thrive in a rapidly evolving global economy.
-We have also sought out investment managers from historically disadvantaged and under-resourced groups who bring new perspectives and opportunities for financial success.
+We believed that this determination was both a moral determination and financially wise.
+This commitment has in fact very modestly improved our returns over the past decade, and we believe it will protect us from serious financial risk as the climate crisis worsens and a global shift toward a clean energy future accelerates.
+In addition, the Investment Committee has also sought to make investments in social goods such as affordable housing and renewable

 Management and Oversight of Endowment Funds

 Our endowment portfolio is managed with the goal of generating income while preserving or enhancing the purchasing power of these assets over time.
 The Investment Committee of the Board of Trustees is responsible for the oversight of the endowment, working in close collaboration with external consultants with significant expertise in endowment management.
-This partnership ensures that our investment strategy aligns with developing best practices and supports the long-term financial health of the Institute.
+This partnership ensures that our investment strategy aligns with best practices and supports the long-term financial health of the Institute.

 The Committee is guided in their work by an Investment Policy Statement (IPS), which is a written document that outlines how the endowment fund will be managed.
 It serves as a guide for making investment decisions and helps ensure that the fund is managed in a way that aligns with the goals, values, and financial needs of the Institute.
-The IPS describes investment objectives, performance benchmarks, risk tolerance, guidelines for asset allocation, and the endowment spending policy.
+The IPS describes investment objectives, performance benchmarks, risk tolerance, guidelines for asset allocation, and the Board-established endowment spending policy.

 Historical Market Value of the Endowment

-The market value of the endowment portfolio was $319,460,487 at December 31, 2024.
-The following chart tracks the market value of the endowment from June 30, 2014, to June 30, 2024.
+The market value of the endowment portfolio was $370,637,469 on December 31, 2025.
+The following chart tracks the market value of the endowment from June 30, 2015, to June 30, 2025.

 Asset Classes and Allocation